abilalzengin/AWS/Project-101-kittens-carousel-static-website-ec2/README.md

 ## Steps to Solution

-- Step 1: Download or clone project definition from `clarusway` repo on Github
+- Step 1: Download or clone project definition from `source` repo on Github

 - Step 2: Create project folder for local public repo on your pc